 SMK has two, one-player modes.
 The first is Mario Kart GP which is divided into two kart speeds: 50cc and 100cc.
 You can also unlock a 150cc mode when you win all the trophies from 100cc mode.
 Each kart speed has three trophies to attain: The Mushroom Cup, The Flower Cup and the Star Cup.
 The more challenging 100cc option also adds The Special cup which contains tougher race tracks.
 Each cup consists of five, five-lap races.
 Depending on where you finish in the races will depend on how many points you accrue.
 The racer with the highest amount of points at the end of the cup competition will determine who wins the trophy.
 If a racer finishes between 5th to 8th then the player will lose a life and will have to race that track again.
 You can gain extra lives by finishing in the same position three races in a row.

-The second one-player mode is he Time Trial Mode. t’s pretty self-explanatory, you simply race each track and try to gain the fastest time possible.
+The second one-player mode is the Time Trial Mode.
+It’s pretty self-explanatory, you simply race each track and try to gain the fastest time possible.

-Wikipedia claims that in an interview with Super Mario Kart creator Shigeru Miyamoto, he explained that SMK was originally developed as an experiment to see if they could create a game capable of displaying the same game on the same screen simultaneously.
+Wikipedia claims that in an interview with Super Mario Kart creator Shigeru Miyamoto, that SMK was originally developed as an experiment to see if they could create a game capable of displaying the same game on the same screen simultaneously.
 Whilst I have heard this before, sadly, I haven’t been able to verify this quote, as Wikipedia’s links are broken.
-If this is true, then this experiment was fortuitous because it culminated in the creation of one of the most popular sub-series of games from Nintendo, with the initial instalment selling over 8 million copies.
+If this is true, then this experiment was fortuitous for Nintendo because it culminated in the creation of one of the most popular sub-series of games ever created, with the initial instalment selling over 8 million copies.

 Although I completed 50cc mode, as of yet I cannot seem to win the Star Cup in 100cc mode.